W. Haydon Burns: Controversy

+Run for governor

 One of his final acts as mayor was his handling of the Hotel Roosevelt fire in downtown.
 Although 23 people died, many other hotel guests survived.
 In 1964 he announced he would be stepping down as mayor to run for Governor of Florida.
 City Commissioner Lou Ritter was appointed to take his place.

 Governorship

 Burns defeated Republican Charles Holley in the November 3 general election to become Governor of Florida.
 He was sworn in on January 5, 1965, to serve an abbreviated two-year term.
 This short term came about because the cycle of gubernatorial elections was changed so as not to coincide with presidential election years.
 While in office, he oversaw progress in the development of a new state constitution, as well as new areas of outdoor recreation and industry.
 Also, Governor Burns opposed the death penalty and allowed no executions (the last pre-Furman execution in Florida took place in 1964).

 In 1961 and 1962, he served as president of the United States Conference of Mayors.